boundlessgeo/qgis-geogiglight-plugin/doc/source/usage.rst

 You must enter a message to describe the new version to create (a message describing the changes that are going to be applied to the layer).

 The destination branch should also be selected.
+You can type the name of a branch instead of using a

+If an existing branch is selected, the new changes in the repository that are not yet in the local layer will be downloaded and merged with the local ones.

 Click on *OK* and the data will be incorporated to the repository, and a new version will be created.